Caspar and Anna Katharina Göttmann

 At least six children were born in Brunnental: Caspar Jr. (born Mar.
 1877); Alexander Herman (born Aug.
 1883); Adam (born Apr.
 1885); Paulina (born Mar.
 1886); Maria (born Feb.
 1888) and Karl (born May 1890).

-Caspar and Anna Katharina, along with their children, immigrated to the United States arriving in Baltimore from Bremen on November 27, 1890 aboard the steamship America.
-The passenger lists states that the Göttmann's were initially bound for Nebraska.
+Caspar and Anna Katharina, along with their children, immigrated to the United States, arriving in Baltimore from Bremen on November 27, 1890, aboard the steamship America.
+The passenger list states that the Göttmann's were initially bound for Nebraska.

 In the Spring of 1891, Caspar (now Casper) and Anna Katharina (now Anna or Annie) arrived in Albina.
 The family name is now typically listed as Gettman.

-Caspar was the nephew of Johannes Wagner who was among the early Volga German pioneers that settled in Portland, arriving around 1889.
+Caspar was the nephew of Johannes Wagner, who was among the early Volga German pioneers who settled in Portland, arriving around 1889.

-By 1910, the Gettman's had left the city and were living on Oatfield Road in rural Clackamas County where they operated a fruit farm.
+By 1910, the Gettmans had left the city and lived on Oatfield Road in rural Clackamas County, where they operated a fruit farm.

-In 1920, the family continues living on Oatfield Road between the Jacob Bretthauer family and the George Hamburger family.
+In 1920, the family continued living on Oatfield Road between the Jacob Bretthauer family and the George Hamburger family.
 Casper continues to work as a farmer.

-At the time of the 193o U.S. Census, the Gettman's live in the same location and they are both retired.
+At the time of the 193o U.S. Census, the Gettmans lived in the same location, and they were both retired.

 Casper died on September 22, 1936.